InfinitumForm/cf-geoplugin/readme.txt

 This plugin is compatible with any Wordpress installation and many available plugins.
 We also do special compatible functions with:

-* [GPS for WP Geo Controller](https://wordpress.org/plugins/cf-geoplugin-gps/) (Enable GPS lookup for the WP Geo Controller and collect geodata from the mobile visitors.)
+* [GPS for Geo Controller](https://wordpress.org/plugins/cf-geoplugin-gps/) (Enable GPS lookup for the Geo Controller and collect geodata from the mobile visitors.)
 * [WooCommerce](https://woocommerce.com/) (geolocate, payment controls & currency converter)
 * [Wooplatnica](https://wordpress.org/plugins/wooplatnica/) (currency converter)
 * [Monarch](https://www.elegantthemes.com/plugins/monarch/) (Geo Banner support)